Rosie Huntington-Whiteley: Career

 In March 2011, Huntington-Whiteley landed her first solo British Vogue cover and appeared on the covers of the UK's July issues of Elle and GQ.
 She was unveiled as the face of Burberry's newest fragrance, Burberry Body, in July 2011.
 In 2013, Huntington-Whiteley starred alongside Helena Bonham Carter and David Gandy in the Marks & Spencer Christmas advert.
 She was also announced as the face of Australian cosmetics brand ModelCo.
 In 2014, PAIGE announced Huntington-Whiteley as their ambassador for their upcoming Spring 2015 ad campaign.
 In February 2017, PAIGE launched their first ever design collaboration with Huntington-Whiteley on a 17 piece capsule collection for Spring called Rosie HW x PAIGE.
 This was followed by a Fall collection consisting of 20 pieces.

 Huntington-Whiteley had her second acting role in the film Mad Max: Fury Road, which was released in May 2015.
 She played The Splendid Angharad, one of the Five Wives of the warlord Immortan Joe.
 In order to portray her pregnant character, she wore a prosthetic abdomen throughout the film.

 Shortly following the birth of her first child, she launched her website named "Rose Inc".
 The page started out as a beauty publication which worked in tandem with its Instagram and YouTube accounts.
 In August 2021, the brand expanded to selling its own clean makeup and skincare.

 In May 2024, Huntington-Whiteley announced her departure from Rose Inc. after its acquisition by AA Investments, following the bankruptcy of its joint venture partner, Amyris Inc.

 Personal life

-Since 2010, she has been in a relationship with actor Jason Statham.
+Huntington-Whiteley has been in a relationship with actor Jason Statham since 2010.
 In January 2016, her representative confirmed they had become engaged.
 Their son was born on 24 June 2017.
-In August 2021, she announced they were expecting their second child together.
-Their daughter was born on 2 February 2022.
-They lived in California for a number of years before moving back to London in 2020.
+Their second child, a daughter, was born on 2 February 2022.
+Huntington-Whiteley and Statham lived in California for a number of years before moving back to London in 2020.
 In a 2021 interview with The Sunday Times, Huntington-Whiteley expressed a desire to raise and educate their children in Britain.

-She used to smoke, as she said in an interview with David Letterman: "I got a work placement at a modelling agency and then I spent the week making coffee and picking up the telephone and smoking cigarettes and drinking wine at 11 AM, it was very Ab Fab".
+She used to smoke, as she said in an interview with David Letterman: "I got a work placement at a modelling agency and then I spent the week making coffee and picking up the telephone and smoking cigarettes and drinking wine at 11 AM, it was very Ab Fab.
 She last publicly smoked in 2012 and has since quit.